coredns/example/README.md

 The `server` label indicated which server handled the request, see the *metrics* plugin for details.

-## Health
+## Ready

-This plugin implements dynamic health checking.
-It will always return healthy though.
+This plugin reports readiness to the ready plugin.
+It will be immediately ready.

 ## Examples